-It is in fact the Sunnah of our beloved Prophet s.a.w. where he was narrated to give sadaqah like the wind blowing (in terms of his generosity) especially during Ramadan when Angel Jibril came to him to recite the Quran.
+It is in fact the Sunnah of our beloved Prophet s.a.w. where he was narrated to give sadaqah like the wind blowing (in terms of his generosity) especially during Ramadan when Angel Jibril a.s. came to him to recite the Quran.

 Sadaqah is not only performed monetarily, it can be any form of good deeds done to help and ease others off difficulties.
 It can be as simple as a sincere smile and doing something thoughtful to brighten someone’s day.
 So be creative with your Sadaqah!